 a. offered as part of a comprehensive program designed to provide students with the knowledge and skills necessary to promote and protect their health;

-b. part of health education classes as well as classroom instruction in subjects such as math, science, language arts, social sciences, and elective subjects, where appropriate; and
+b. part of health education classes as well as classroom instruction in subjects such as math, science, language arts, social studies, and elective subjects, where appropriate; and

-c. enjoyable, developmentally appropriate, culturally relevant, and includes participatory activities such as contests, promotions, taste testing, and field trips.
+c. enjoyable, developmentally appropriate, culturally relevant, and may include participatory activities such as contests, promotions, taste testing, and field trips.

 2. Through district curriculum, the school district will provide nutrition education that follows national and state standards, and focuses on understanding the relationship between personal behavior and individual health, as well as on the impact of food choices.